 Your timeline is one of the biggest factors that will determine whether or not you truly need to work with a general contractor.
 If you don’t mind how long a project will take, you will find that the needs for a general contractor aren’t truly there as long as you are willing to step up and take on a few roles yourself.
 A big benefit of working with a general contractor is that you can almost guarantee that the work will be done quickly and by a specific deadline.
 If you don’t have that need, you might be able to take on the challenge yourself.

-An open timeline allows you to explore what managing the project and vendors will be like.
-Unfortunately, it generally doesn’t work well for major renovations if you are actually living in the property.
+An open timeline with no payment schedules allows you to explore what managing the project and vendors will be like.
+Unfortunately, it generally doesn’t work well for major renovations if you are actually living on the property.
 Unless you have a spare kitchen or an abundance of bathrooms, you might find yourself getting annoyed when the renovations take longer because you are working with completely different teams.

 The good news is that if you do have an open timeline, you really can embrace a wonderful learning opportunity.
-Some people choose this approach simply to learn more about the process and get the experience, particularly if you are looking to start flipping homes.
-Of course, if you want a quick and easy renovation, general contractors are always just one phone call away.
+Some people choose this approach simply to learn more about the process and get the experience, particularly if you are looking to start flipping homes without hiring a contractor and having a signed contract.
+Of course, if you want a quick and easy renovation, several contractors are always just one phone call away.